 For further information on complaint Resolution process refer to the following URLs:

 Further academic and procedural rules that apply to students refer to:

 This will take you to the MIT’s rules, policies, procedures and guidelines from which the following can be accessed.

 - Supplementary and Deferred Examinations

 Student Advocacy Services

-MIT Melbourne Campus: Student Counsellor & Student Advocacy Officer: Ms Marika Smith (Mondays and Tuesdays), and Ms. Jasmin Quinsee (Tuesdays, Wednesday and Fridays).
+MIT Melbourne Campus: Student Counsellor & Student Advocacy Officer: Ms Marika Smith (Mondays and Tuesdays), Ms. Jasmin Quinsee (Tuesdays, Wednesday and Fridays) and Ms. Jackie Cameron (Wednesdays, Thursdays and Fridays).
 Email: email@example.com.
 Phone 03 8600 6700